craigprotzel/making-education/Schedule/README.md

 		* Major insight gleaned from the project
 		* Were your expectations met in terms of the project?
 		* Next steps if the project is to continue

-	Pleas upload the paper to the Google Drive by Thursday May 10 6PM.
+	Please upload the paper to the Google Drive by Thursday May 10 6PM.
 	* COMPLETE PEER Review form

 ### WEEK 15 - May 7